Engineering

 Server Requirements

-• A Linux VPS with at least 2 vCPU cores, 4GB RAM, and 40GB storage.
+• A Linux VPS with at least 2 vCPU cores, 4GB RAM, and 40GB storage (see OpenClaw server requirements for a full breakdown).
 If you plan to use browser automation (Playwright/Puppeteer), add another 2GB RAM.
 Any major VPS provider works.

 • Ubuntu 22.04 LTS or 24.04 LTS recommended.
 Debian 12 also works.
 Other Linux distributions are compatible but may require adjusting package manager commands.